KenjiTakahashi/td/README.md

 #### options
 Describes persistent options, which will be applied every next time **td** is run.

-Shares the interface of `modify` command, with following additions:
+Shares the interface of `modify` command, with following additions.

 **global**
 Stores options globally (in `~/.tdrc`), which means that they will be applied to all lists.